fbehrens51/terraforming-pws-dark/README.md

 internet_gateway_id   = "igw-askdjlkas"
-vpc_id                = "ID of the targeted pre-existing VPC" ops_manager_role_name = "name to be given to the ops manager role, or the name of the existing role to use therein."
+vpc_id                = "ID of the targeted pre-existing VPC" ops_manager_role_name = "name to be given to the ops manager role, or the name of the existing role to use therein." pas_bucket_role_name  = "name to be given to the pas s3 bucket access role, or the name of the existing role to use thereupon."

 ssl_cert = <<EOF
 -----BEGIN CERTIFICATE-----